mrlynn/getting-mean/workshop/quest9.md

 ![MongoDB](../images/header.png "MongoDB")
 # Getting MEAN
-## An Introduction to Modern, API-centered Application Development with Node.js and MongoDB
+## An Introduction to API-Centered Application Development with Node.js and MongoDB

-### Background
+## Quest 9: Creating and Reading data using Mongoose

-This directory is part of a workshop designed to walk a developer through the process of developing an API-centered Application using Node.js and MongoDB.
+## Weapons, Tools and Resources

-### Workshop quests
+## Concepts

-The following is a set of quests created with individual user stories that were designed to guide a developer through the process of creating an application in Node.js.
+## Helpful Hints

-## Table of Contents
+## You are Here - Quests
 |  | Quest | Description |
 |--|-------|-------------|
 |  |[Quest Zero](./quest0.md) | First quest to read.
 Provides some overview information and background. |